emb-lib/arm-none-eabi-startup/README.md

 {
     volatile int i = 0;         //  debug variable: set non-zero value to while(!i) { }               //  return from handler - this figures out
-                                //  an address where HW fault raises }
+                                //  an address where HW fault raised }
 ```
-Such code allows the user to change value of internal variable `i` to cause return from the handler and, therefore, jump to program address where Hard Fault had occured.
+Such code allows the user to change value of internal variable `i` to cause return from the handler and, therefore, jump to program address where Hard Fault occured.

 In release configuration all vector table addresses point to the same default handler.
 This reduces code memory consumption.